shimonBer/pixel-reproduction-v2/readme.md

 #### ARGUMENTS
 population_file: A name of a file, which includes a population description: Each line
                  of the file includes a comma separated information- Type of Pixel,value1,value2,value3,value4.
                  Forth value is in the case of CMYK pixel.
+                 RGB values are between 0-255
+                 CMYK values are percentages- [0-100]
+                 HSV-HSL values are [0-1]

 dominance_schemes :Which type of pixel is dominance in its reproducing process.
                                                   Must be a list of pixel types (RGB, HSL, HSV, CMYK), comma